LucaRoldo98/messaging-API/README.md

    Query Parameters (Optional):
     - **startIndex**: Start index of the messages to retrieve.
     - **stopIndex**: End index of the messages to retrieve.
    Messages are returned in descending time order (most recent first).
 The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

-5. **Deleting a single message **:
+5. **Delete a single message**:
     Delete a message by specifying the messageID:
     - Method: `DELETE`
     - Endpoint: `/messages/{messageID}`

-The method will return a 404 Exception if the messageID does not match any message in the database.
+    The API will raise a 404 HTTPException if the messageID does not match any message in the database.

-6. **Deleting a multiple messages **:
+6. **Delete multiple messages**:
     Bulk deletes messages.

     - Method: `DELETE`
     - Endpoint: `/messages/`
     - Payload: